garrandall/popular-music-data/tracks/shelter-me-cinderella.md

 We all need a little shelter
 Just a little helper to get us by
 We all need a little shelter
-Just a little helper ohhh and it'll be alright
+Just a little helper oh and it'll be alright

 Check out Mr. Politician in his suit and tie
 But when the doors are closed there ain't nothing he won't try